 - Add the crushed tomatoes, Guinness, coffee and dark chocolate and stir until the chocolate has dissolved.

 - Add in the drained beans and stir well.
-Lower the heat to a simmer for twenty minutes, stirring every five.
+Lower the heat to a lively simmer for twenty minutes, stirring every five.

 - Add in the corn and crumble the 1/2 stock cube.
-Simmer for another ten minutes and serve with the toppings of your choice over rice or with cornbread.
+Simmer for another ten minutes until reduced and thickened and serve with the toppings of your choice over rice or with cornbread.

 I don't have access to chilli powder mix in Spain so I use paprika instead.
 In that case it's important that the spicy smoked paprika is not substituted as it really makes all the difference.
 I personally prefer spicy smoked Pimenton de la Vera paprika.

 Amount Per Serving Calories 445Total Fat 12gSaturated Fat 5gTrans Fat 0gUnsaturated Fat 6gCholesterol 14mgSodium 809mgCarbohydrates 67gFiber 16gSugar 17gProtein 19g